 I got to Chengdu in 1995.
 Thanks to an anonymous phone call, I got enough money to go to China to direct a public art project, the first one in China about water quality.
 The opportunity to design the park happened while I was directing the first public art project about water.

 works: How did someone know to call you?

 BD: I don't know.
 I had gone to China in 1989 with my children and went back in 1991 because my son fell in love with China and went to study there.
 We were stuck in the capital of Sichuan, Chengdu.
-Some-one tapped me on the shoulder and asked if we would speak English with them for the day.
+Someone tapped me and asked if we would speak English with them for the day.
 We agreed and I ended up in a dinner conversation with a Chinese biologist.
 He told me he had government funding to study a sacred water site to find out what was in the water and if it really had curative powers.
-I told him I was very interested in why certain water sites are called sacred-and that's because, after trying to learn what is water? in the United States, I could never find out.
+I said I was very interested in why certain water sites are called sacred- that's after trying to learn what is water? in the United States, I could never find out.

 works: Can I stop you there?
 When you tried to find out "what is water?" and you "could never find out."
 What do you mean by that?

 BD: You can learn about the hydrologic cycle, etc. Water is always described as this substance that circles - it goes from the ocean into the air, becomes rain, falls to the land, becomes a stream.
 Or, if the subject is wastewater treatment, then it's all about how you treat water, the chemicals you use.
 Or water is talked about in terms of, say the Great Lakes, about how polluted it is and what kind of diseases come about.
 People spend hundreds of thousands of dollars on research on water in such ways, but few talk about what water is.
 I mean, what is the H2O molecule?